symfony/symfony-docs/create_framework/http_kernel_controller_resolver.rst

         }
     }

-The controller resolver also takes care of validating the controller callable and its arguments.
+The resolvers also take care of validating the controller callable and its arguments.
 In case of a problem, it throws an exception with a nice message explaining the problem (the controller class does not exist, the method is not defined, an argument has no matching attribute, ...).

 .. note::